elsni/freebench/README.md

 like this.

-You must specify one of the following: gmake ref - compiles and runs the benchmark gmake test - compiles and runs a test run gmake util - builds the utilities (done also by ref and test) gmake clean - remove the traces of the last compilation gmake distclean - same as clean but applies also for the utilities
+You must specify one of the following: make ref - compiles and runs the benchmark make test - compiles and runs a test run make util - builds the utilities (done also by ref and test) make clean - remove the traces of the last compilation make distclean - same as clean but applies also for the utilities

 If you receive an error message saying that the benchmark produced faulty results, it means that the results produced by your computer contains errors.